 After Salma Hayek revealed Tepezcohuite as her secret anti-aging and skin care ingredient, it has gained worldwide attention.
 Crushed Tepezcohuite bark was used by Mayan healers for its “magic effects” of treating burns and healing wounds without leaving scars.
-Many became intrigued with using tepezcohuite for skin regeneration and minimizing aging signs.
+Many became intrigued with using tepezcohuite for skin regeneration and rejuvenation, and minimizing aging signs.

 Tepezcohuite is a tree native to South America.
 The Mayans used the powdered bark of the tree to treat skin lesions.
 It is popularly used to treat burns, improve wrinkles, fade stretch marks, manage acne, and promote hair growth in Mexico.

 However, what does science say about the claimed benefits of tepezcohuite?
 Read on to learn the truth about tepezcohuite, its benefits, and its risks.

 The extract of a perennial tree with therapeutic properties

 What Are Its Benefits?